ketchbrookanalytics/ct_pretrial_prison_analysis/README.md

 The ethnicity-based risk categories were defined using the guidance from the CDC found here: [COVID-19 in Racial and Ethnic Minority Groups
 ](https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/racial-ethnic-minorities.html)

+The code that generated the visualization can be found [here](blob/master/00_analysis.R)

 The resulting visualization can be seen below:

 ![](covid19_nonviolent_inmate_risk_ct.png)